 I have travelled overseas five times; once with a group of student teachers on an around the world tour of art galleries.
 As a printmaker I specialise in etching and lino printing and have exhibited my work in Adelaide in group, one-man exhibitions and in 2015 with my son, Pirie Martin.
 I am a member of the Print Council of Australia and have a keen interest in art history.

-My heroes include Vincent Van Gogh, Rembrandt, Fred Williams, John Olsen and Brett Whitely while my other interests include sport, computing/multimedia and reading.
+My heroes include Vincent Van Gogh, Hokusai, Rembrandt, Fred Williams, John Olsen and Brett Whitely while my other interests include sport, computing/multimedia and reading.
 I spent much of my youth surfing, drawing, surfing, drawing and surfing; I still have my favourite surfboard.